cucapra/pollen/README.md

 2. Takes the hardware parameters as input.
 3. Automatically infers the hardware parameters from a `.og` file.

-Automatically inferred parameters take precedence over manually specified ones, and a subset of parameters may be specified.
+Automatically-inferred parameters take precedence over manually specified ones, and a subset of parameters may be specified.
 For example, `python3 calyx_depth.py -a test/k.og -n=1` will infer `MAX_STEPS` and `MAX_PATHS` from `test/k.og`, but the resulting accelerator can only handle one node.

 Fourth, we need to generate some input from our odgi file.
 This is what we will feed to the hardware accelerator.
 The following variations all accomplish this: